TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

          separate folders by a comma.
 If a folder you specify does not exist it will not get mounted.
 Effective in workspaces too.

-         The alternative filemounts are  **added** to the existing Filemounts.
+         The alternative filemounts are  **added** to the existing filemounts.

          **Example** ::

             options.folderTree.altElementBrowserMountPoints = _temp_/, templates

-   Default

 .. container:: table-row